-On the price front, producer prices are more or less flat relative to three months earlier, reflecting movements in international commodity prices, and the year-on-year rate of increase in consumer prices (all items less fresh food) is about 0 percent.
+On the price front, producer prices are declining relative to three months earlier, mainly due to the fall in international commodity prices, and the year-on-year rate of increase in consumer prices (all items less fresh food) is about 0 percent.
 Inflation expectations appear to be rising on the whole from a somewhat longer-term perspective.

-With regard to the outlook, producer prices are expected to be more or less flat for the time being, reflecting movements in international commodity prices, and the year-on-year rate of increase in consumer prices is likely to be about 0 percent for the time being, due to the effects of the decline in energy prices.
+With regard to the outlook, producer prices are expected to continue declining for the time being, reflecting movements in international commodity prices, and the year-on-year rate of increase in consumer prices is likely to be about 0 percent for the time being, due to the effects of the decline in energy prices.